FrancescoCode1/CatBot/README.md

 - !play {youtube} #plays music from youtube link in voice channel

-### Soon: big moderation update which will include usual kick/ban/mute commands and extensive spam/raid protection
+### Moderation update is now live.
+Basic commands like kick, ban and tban will worl

+- !kick
+- !ban
+- !tban

 - You can type !help to see a list of all commands + description